versionpress/versionpress/CONTRIBUTING.md

 A couple of side notes:

-- Markdown files (README, docs etc.) can be committed directly into `master` if the changes don't need to be reviewed.
+- Markdown files (README, docs etc.) can be **committed directly into `master`** if the changes don't need to be reviewed.
-- We used to use rebasing in the past – you can still see that in commits before April 2015 – but left it in favor of merging which is much more natural on GitHub.
+- We used to use **rebasing** in the past – you can still see that in commits before April 2015 – but left it in favor of merging which is much more natural on GitHub.
 Plus, rebases [have their own issues](http://geekblog.oneandoneis2.org/index.php/2013/04/30/please-stay-away-from-rebase).
+- **Issues vs. pull requests**: most of the new improvements and features start as issues as they are quick to create and don't require a Git branch to begin with.
+Then there's usually a single PR agains the issue (sometimes more but that's relatively rare).
+However, issues and pull requests are almost the same thing on GitHub and it's no problem to start something (possibly simpler) directly as a PR.
+We're not religious about this.

 ### License